-Chicago will become a melting pot of culture and connection from September 1st through September 6th, as First Eye Concept presents the 15th Annual Yoruba Cultural Exchange Festival, culminating in the Gala and Awards Saturday September 7th at the Malcolm X Auditorium at 1900 West Jackson Blvd., Chicago. en who have had a positive global impact, inspiring the best in humanity.
-Dignitaries from across the country will be in attendance, as well as special guests flying in from Nigeria, West Africa.
-Ambassador Wole Akanni Duro-Ladipo, head of First Eye Concept, explained on The Female Solution Global radio TV Show, that he his goal is to expand global awareness of the positive actions of others. https://www.youtube.com/live/_tXlFybEJxQ?si=uBNHM4gEkDzeLkHo&t=3845
+Chicago became a melting pot of culture and connection from September 1st through September 6th, as First Eye Concept presented the 15th Annual Yoruba Cultural Exchange Festival, which culminated in the Gala and Awards Saturday September 7th at the Malcolm X Auditorium at 1900 West Jackson Blvd., Chicago, honoring women who have had a positive global impact, inspiring the best in humanity.
+Dignitaries from across the country were in attendance, as well as special guests who flew in from Nigeria, West Africa and Brazil, South America.
+Ambassador Wole Akanni Duro-Ladipo, head of First Eye Concept, explained on The Female Solution Global radio TV Show, that his goal is to expand global awareness of the positive actions of others. https://www.youtube.com/live/_tXlFybEJxQ?si=uBNHM4gEkDzeLkHo&t=3845

-Outstanding mena nd women of the diaspora were officially crowned as African Kings and Queens in a ceremonial presentation held at 5628 West Washington Blvd. in Chicago on Saturday Jue 22, 2024.
-Tjis was the foourth annual Exchange Ceremony, acknowledging the great achievements of men and women outside of Africa whose stature is worthy of royal recognition and honor.
+Outstanding men and women of the diaspora were officially crowned as African Kings and Queens in a ceremonial presentation held at 5628 West Washington Blvd. in Chicago on Saturday June 22, 2024.
+This was the fourth annual Exchange Ceremony, acknowledging the great achievements of men and women outside of Africa whose stature is worthy of royal recognition and honor.
 The ceremony was conducted by His Royal Magesty Togbi Nyaho Tamakloe VI of the Anlo Kingdom, Volta Region in Ghana, West Africa.
 The audience enjoyed cultural food and African dance along with an exquisite fashion presentation featuring original creations by internationally renowned designer Chief Dr. Quinton Tamba Taylor de'Alexander.
 Photo by Naimah Latif, ON AIR Daily News

 Four years ago Sena Alinco of Ghana had the inspiration to create a special recognition of African people in the diaspora.
 His goal was to elevate those who are making a major difference in their communities to the status of royalty, as they would have been recognized on the African continent.